 And below is how worn the pads were!
 It was a very good thing I decided not to press my luck a third time.

-My work schedule is all over the place, sometimes I work in the mornings and others I’m working late into the night.
+My work schedule is all over the place, sometimes I work in the mornings and other times I’m working late into the night.
 This makes it hard to prep and work on the car during the week for me.
-I knew that I needed to get them swapped in the beginning of the week sometime because I would be working until 5 pm on Thursday night and we needed to head out that night.
+I knew that I needed to get them swapped at the beginning of the week sometime because I would be working until 5 pm on Thursday night and we needed to head out that night.

 Pat had just informed me that we could bleed the brakes Friday morning at the track, and I was confident that everything would go smoothly.
 However, a last-minute unforeseen emergency prevented Pat from joining me on the trip.
 This meant that I had to tackle the event on my own.
 Although the idea of going solo to an out-of-state track event was a bit daunting, I embraced the challenge.
 I knew that I had to rely solely on myself to fix any car issues that may arise and ensure my safe return home.
 Despite the fact that Pat was originally supposed to be my personal instructor and provide guidance based on his experience, I accepted that I would be venturing onto the track without his support.
 It was a steep learning curve for me, given that I had never driven a single inch on the track and still needed to bleed my car’s brakes.
 Yet, I chose to see this situation as an opportunity to grow and learn.
 While Pat had always been my rock, his absence for this event only fueled my determination to step out of my comfort zone and venture into this new experience with confidence, ready to face any challenges that may come my way.